Skip to main content

 • sitespeed_influxdb_v1.8 – Sitespeed.io queries aligned with the plugin output stored in InfluxDB 1.8 bucket.

-Backend listeners determine the data structure in InfluxDB, so choose the one that matches both your tool (JMeter or Sitespeed.io) and the InfluxDB version you are running.
-If you use a different backend listener/plugin, you won't be able to use this tool.
+Backend listeners determine the data structure in InfluxDB, so choose the one that matches both your tool (JMeter, Sitespeed.io, or Gatling) and the InfluxDB version you are running.
+If you use a different backend listener/plugin, you won’t be able to use this tool.

 info